ZeusEm/GMATNotes/README.md

 # GMATNotes
-My notes for GMAT preparation
+My notes for GMAT preparation.
+May view the same at https://zeusem.github.io/GMATNotes/